Want to know how to create the best Pinterest boards for your business so you can connect to your ideal pinner and get them into your community?

 Look At Your Analytics

-Another way to find board name ideas is to look at your Pinterest analytics to see what content is already performing well.
-If you don’t have a board to cover the idea, go ahead and create one!
+Another way to find board name ideas is to look at your Pinterest analytics to see what content is already performing or starting to perform well.

 How To Decide Which Keywords To Use As Pinterest Board Names

-If I were running a food blog about healthy eating here is how I would organize my dinner recipe boards.
+Say you had a food blog about healthy eating, here is how I would organize my dinner recipe boards.

 Drill-down boards: Healthy Dinner Recipes, Quick and Easy Dinner Recipes, Gluten-Free Dinner Recipes, Low Carb Recipes, Keto Dinner Recipes, and so on.